usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 xsd: ../../schema/xml/oscal-catalog.xsd

 #### section Section
-> For partitioning a catalog, collection, or section therein
+> A partition within a catalog or section (prose text not controls)

 Echoes HTML5 [section](#section-section).
 May contain controls ([control](#control-control)) or groups of controls ([group](#group-group)).